MicrosoftDX/kurvejs/README.md

 ### App Model V2:

-App model V2 is a new, more modern way which is still in Preview and has several limitations at this point.
-It enables more flexible scenarios but you should probably avoid it in production code at this stage.
+App model V2 is a new, more modern way which is still in Preview and has limitations at this point.
+It enables more flexible scenarios, including AAD B2C which leverages external identity providers such as Facebook and user signup/signin/profile edit support.
 This model implies that:

 1. You will register an application in the new application registration portal under <a href="https://apps.dev.microsoft.com/">https://apps.dev.microsoft.com/</a>, which does not require using Azure Management Portal.
 2. You do not specify application permissions during the registration.
 The application code itself will request for specific permissions in runtime (either during login or any time during the application execution).
 Kuve JS will help with that process.

 To find out more about using Kurve JS with app model V2, please read <b><a href="./docs/appModelV2/intro.md">this introduction document</a></b>.

+### App Model V2 with AAD B2C:

+As mentioned above, B2C enables users to sign up to your AAD tenant using external identity providers such as Facebook, Google, LinkedIn, Amazon and Microsoft Acount.
+You define policies and the attributes you want to collect during the sign up, for example a user might have to enter their name, e-mail and phone number so that gets recorded into your tenant and accessible to your application.

+To find out more about using Kurve JS with AAD B2C, please read <b><a href="./docs/B2C/intro.md">this introduction document</a></b>.
+You can also check the example app labeled "B2C" in this repo.

 ## FAQ